Dr. Sallie Plymale of Ceredo

 DR. SALLIE PLYMALE, 91 of Ceredo, widow of Shearl Plymale, died April 20 at home.
 She was a retired Marshall University professor.
-Private services will be held for the family.
-Reger Funeral Home is assisting the family. www.regerfh.com
+Private family services will be held.
+Reger Funeral Home is in charge of arrangements. www.regerfh.com

 Dr. Sallie Plymale of Ceredo